 Introduction to Programming in Python

-This course provides a hands-on introduction to computation through programming and problem-solving.
+This is a hands-on introduction to computation through programming and problem-solving.
 Using the popular Python programming language, students will learn software engineering concepts and basic programming constructs while creating graphical applications.

 Class Materials: View textbook and/or other materials for this course available at the Bookstore.